 - It can raise our awareness of a certain movement we want to produce – more wrist hinge, a more balanced finish…and so on.

 Lots of research suggests that when we think about our target, rather than our movements we tend to perform better, learn quicker, and retain more skill.
-Click the link above to read more on this topic.
+However, this research is nearly always performed with complete beginners, click the link above to read more on this topic.

 Thinking about hitting the golf ball to your target, and nothing else, is probably the most natural way you can play golf.
 This is how we naturally play most other target sports, such as tennis, throwing, catching and so.